-Ohrid in Macedonia also holds the honors of being one of the longest-inhabited cities in Europe’s history.
+Ohrid in North Macedonia also holds the honors of being one of the longest-inhabited cities in Europe’s history.
 And when you visit the beautiful Lake Ohrid, more than 3 million years old, you’ll see why settlers stayed and never left the stunning natural beauty of Ohrid.

 4. You’ll find plenty of gorgeous monasteries and churches while traveling the Balkans

 While there are several major religions in the Balkans, Christian churches and monasteries make up the majority of historic religious buildings.
-In Croatia and Slovenia, you’ll see the influence of the Catholic church, whereas in Serbia, Bulgaria, Montenegro, Romania, and Macedonia, you’ll see more architecture in the Eastern Orthodox style.
+In Croatia and Slovenia, you’ll see the influence of the Catholic church, whereas in Serbia, Bulgaria, Montenegro, Romania, and North Macedonia, you’ll see more architecture in the Eastern Orthodox style.